 The Fund's strategy is to invest in other investment funds.
 The performance data comparison presented is intended to illustrate the Fund's historical performance as compared with historical performance of widely quoted market indices.
 There are various important differences that may exist between the Fund and the stated indices that may affect the performance of each.
-The benchmark is a blend of 7% S&P 500 Index (CAD), 10% ICE BofA US High Yield Constrained Index (CAD Hedged), 16% S&P/TSX Composite Index, 32% MSCI World Index^ (CAD) and 35% FTSE Canada Universe Bond Index.
+The benchmark is a blend of 15% S&P 500 Index (CAD), 15% Bloomberg Global Aggregate Bond Index (CAD Hedged), 15% S&P/TSX Composite Index, 10% MSCI AC World Index (CAD), 25% FTSE Canada Universe Bond Index and 20% FTSE Canada 91 Day T-Bill Index.
 The blended benchmark presented is intended to provide a more realistic representation of the general asset classes in which the Fund invests.
-The MSCI World Index (CAD) is a free floatadjusted market capitalization weighted index that is designed to measure the equity market performance of developed markets.
-The MSCI World Index consists of 23 developed market country indices.
+The MSCI AC World Index (CAD) is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
+The MSCI ACWI consists of 50 country indexes comprising 23 developed and 27 emerging market country indexes.
 The S&P/TSX Composite Index is the premier indicator of market activity for Canadian equity markets, with 95% coverage of Canadian-based, TSX-listed companies.
 The index includes common stock and income trust units and is designed to offer the representation of a broad benchmark index while maintaining the liquidity characteristics of narrower indices.
 The S&P 500 Index (CAD) includes 500 leading companies in leading industries of the U.S. economy and is widely regarded as the best single gauge of the U.S. equities market.
 The FTSE Canada Universe Bond Index is comprised of Canadian investment grade bonds and has significantly different portfolio duration characteristics.
 The FTSE Canada Universe Bond Index consists of a broadly diversified selection of investment-grade Government of Canada, provincial, corporate and municipal bonds issued domestically in Canada.
-The ICE BofA US High Yield Constrained Index (CAD Hedged) tracks the performance of U.S. dollar denominated below investment grade corporate debt publicly issued in the U.S. domestic market.
-The Fund's geographic, sector and credit quality exposure may differ from that of the benchmark.
-The Fund's fixed income component can invest in both investment grade and high yield bonds while the benchmark has exposure only to investment grade bonds.
+The Bloomberg Global Aggregate Bond Index (CAD Hedged) is a flagship measure of global investment grade debt from twenty-eight local currency markets.
+This multi-currency benchmark includes treasury, government-related, corporate and securitized fixed-rate bonds from both developed and emerging markets issuers.
+There are four regional aggregate benchmarks that largely comprise the Global Aggregate Index: the US Aggregate, the Pan-European Aggregate, the Asian-Pacific Aggregate, and the Canadian Aggregate Indices.
+The Global Aggregate Index also includes Eurodollar, Euro-Yen, and 144A Index-eligible securities, and debt from five local currency markets not tracked by the regional aggregate benchmarks (CLP, COP, MXN, PEN, and ILS).
+A component of the Multiverse Index, the Global Aggregate Index was created in 2000, with index history backfilled to January 1, 1990.
 The Fund may have different currency risk exposure than the benchmark.
+FTSE Canada 91 Day T-Bill Index consists of a benchmark that tracks the performance of Government of Canada Treasury Bills, with 3-month T-Bills.
+The index is designed to reflect the performance of a portfolio that only owns a single security, the current on the run T-Bill for the relevant term, switching into the new T-Bill at each auction.
+The Fund's market capitalization, geographic, sector and credit quality exposure may differ from that of the benchmark.
+The Fund's currency risk exposure may be different than that of the benchmark.
 The Fund may hold cash while the benchmark does not.
 Overall, the Fund's bond and equity exposure can differ, because the Fund does not use a fixed ratio similar to the benchmark.
 It is not possible to invest directly in market indices.
 The performance comparison is for illustrative purposes only and does not imply future performance.